 2. Red Wine

-A meal, particularly a lunch, without wine is a rare sight in Spain.
-But you won't find people staggering back to work.
+Any meal—particularly lunch—without wine is a rare sight in Spain.
+But you won't find people staggering back to work afterward.
 Spaniards tend to be slow drinkers, savoring one or two glasses of wine throughout a two-hour meal.

-The Mediterranean diet's guidelines call for one to two glasses of red wine per day.
+The Mediterranean diet's guidelines include one to two glasses of red wine per day.
 Scientists might say it's because of the antioxidants, but Spaniards often say wine just goes better with the meal!

 Luckily, there are plenty of excellent options when it comes to Spanish wine.
 Reds are the most ubiquitous wines in the country, as well as the most diverse.
 From classics like Rioja and Ribera to lesser-known gems like Toro and Ribeira Sacra, you're spoiled for choice.